ervinne13/arb_expense_manager/README.md

 ## Docker Setup

 Note that we do not expose the application ports, instead, we have nginx exposed and the reverse proxy is doing the routing inside the docker containers.
 We use IP aliases to access NGINX this way, hence the value you set in `NGINX_ALIAS` will be used as the address in the browser to access the application.
 Please allow insecure https as we only use self-signed certificates to simulate https.
-This will make it easier later on to add stuff like google authentication and anything that has dependency on whitelisting an address, plus it's closest to production behavior so we don't suddenly get errors that work on local but not in staging and prod.
+This will make it easier later on to add stuff like google authentication and anything that has dependency on whitelisting an address, adding other services like elasticsearch, plus it's closest to production behavior so we don't suddenly get errors that work on local but not in staging and prod.

 ## The environment variables